About The Species

 - Permitting for shellfish aquaculture is governed by federal, state and local governments.

-- The federal agencies involved are NOAA, the Army Corps of Engineers, Fish & Wildlife Service, U.S. Department of Agriculture, the Environmental Protection Agency, the Food and Drug Administration, the Bureau of Ocean Energy Management, and the Coast Guard.
+- The federal agencies involved are NOAA, the Army Corps of Engineers, U.S. Fish & Wildlife Service, U.S. Department of Agriculture, the Environmental Protection Agency, the Food and Drug Administration, the Bureau of Ocean Energy Management, and the Coast Guard.

 - A variety of shellfish aquaculture tools, including maps and models, are available to coastal managers.